koendv/raspberry-jottings/README.md

 ```
 /opt/jdk1.8.0_251/bin/java -jar ./STM32CubeMX
 ```
-The STM32CubeMX starts up, but stops at The linux STM32CubeMX installs its own JRE runtime environment.
+STM32CubeMX for Linux installs its own JRE runtime environment.
 Unfortunately, the JRE is for x86, not arm.
 Replace x86 binary with an arm binary, and make sure the arm binary will not be overwritten.
 ```
 $ cd ~/.stm32cubemx/plugins/updater/loadedSoftware/jre/bin
 $ file java